Meeting and surpassing all audience expectations every day.

 And what's happening is these major corporations, which everybody thinks are big Republican conservatives, they're not doing anything in the best interest of the country anymore.

-All of this is about personal enrichment, corporate enrichment, and now that's reached down to elected members of Congress in the House and Senate who somehow are being personally enriched after they retire because they vote for these kinds of things.
+All of this is about personal enrichment, corporate enrichment, and now it's reached down to elected members of Congress in the House and Senate who somehow are being personally enriched after they retire because they vote for these kinds of things.

 That is exactly right.